-- To continually monitor the department's response to fire and medical emergencies for compliance with nationally recognized standards. - In concert with the police department, ensure the department and community's readiness for active shooter or hybrid violence events - Continue to integrate technology and computerization into all areas of department operations. - Ensure coordination of efforts between the various department divisions to improve efficiency and cost effectiveness. - Monitor the department's emergency medical delivery system to ensure quality patient care. - Prepare for and execute ISO site visit early in the FY - Ensure community representation in all regional initiatives including the Capital Region Emergency Planning Committee and the Region 3 Incident Management Team, and the Department of Emergency Management and Homeland Security Advisory Board. - Work in concert with IT, Engineering, and Assessors Offices to improve the department's use of GIS.
-This project will address daily operational needs as well as use of GIS in disasters. - Further implement and refine internal fiscal controls to ensure adherence to budget and purchasing policies. - Refresh mission statement and core values to better reflect organizational position. - Create system to retain organizational history and knowledge as members retire.
+- Enable member and department effectiveness through a thorough program of wellness, preparedness and logistical support. - To continually monitor the department's response to fire and medical emergencies for compliance with nationally recognized standards. - Increase and enhance the department's efforts to ensure a healthy and well workforce with a concentration on issues related to behavioral health, resiliency, and physical health. - In concert with the police department, ensure the department and community's readiness for active shooter or hybrid violence events - Ensure organizational capacity to withstand retirement of senior staff without interruption of service or degradation of quality. - Continue to integrate technology and computerization into all areas of department operations. - Ensure coordination of efforts between the various department divisions to improve efficiency and cost effectiveness. - Monitor the department's emergency medical delivery system to ensure quality patient care. - Ensure community representation in all regional initiatives including the Capital Region Emergency Planning Committee and the Region 3 Incident Management Team, and the Department of Emergency Management and Homeland Security Advisory Board. - Work in concert with IT, Engineering, and Assessors Offices to improve the department's use of GIS.
+This project will address daily operational needs as well as use of GIS in disasters. - Further implement and refine internal fiscal controls to ensure adherence to budget and purchasing policies. - Continuously monitor legislative proposal for intent and impact on community and service - Create system to retain organizational history and knowledge as members retire.